Interacting with Simulator

 Viewing the Simulated Device’s Screen

-Even though Simulator runs on all Mac computers, how it appears may differ between models.
+Even though Simulator runs on all Mac computers, its appearance may differ depending on the model.
 If the resolution of the simulated device is too large for the Simulator window to fit on your screen, scale Simulator by choosing Window > Scale > percentage of choice.